A grouping of three Unit Three images begins with a view of Old Country Buffet. The building originally housed a bank.

 The Mays LEVITTOWN CENTER store closed in 1982.
 Soon A & P, Grants, J.C.
 Penney, Woolworth's and Thom McAn had pulled up stakes.
 By the mid-1980s, what had been a regional shopping center -filled with national chain stores- had evolved into a collection of mom & pop-type retailers.

-Today, what was known collectively as LEVITTOWN CENTER is divided among several different proprietors.
-The store block buildings are owned individually, with the 23 acre parking area owned and maintained by the Town of Hempstead.
+Today, what was known collectively as LEVITTOWN CENTER is divided among several different owners.
+The store block buildings are owned individually, with the 23-acre parking area owned and maintained by the Town of Hempstead.

 Only the middle store block is officially marketed as LEVITTOWN CENTER.
-It was renovated between the years 2001 and 2009 and houses national tenants such as Petco, CVS and Staples.
+It was renovated between the years 2001 and 2009 and housed national tenants such as Petco, CVS and Staples.
 A large P.C.
-Richard & Son Superstore, an operative of the Farmingdale, Long Island-based appliance and electronics retailer, occupies the east end of the building.
+Richard & Son Superstore (a Farmingdale, Long Island-based appliance and electronics retailer) occupied the east end of the building.

 In the 2010s, the old Mays store was being leased as the Tri-County Flea Market & Jewelry Exchange.
-Also in operation were Music Trends DJ Equipment Showroom, Serra Brazilian Jiu-Jitsu, Party Celebrations and Cue Nine Sports Bar & Billiards.
+Other tenants included Music Trends DJ Equipment Showroom, Serra Brazilian Jiu-Jitsu, Party Celebrations and Cue Nine Sports Bar & Billiards.

 Sources: